Applications for fall semester admission will open in September of the prior year and are due on March 31st annually.

 So that we can better evaluate your quantitative training, please list all the computing courses you have taken.
 Include course number, course title, and your grade for the class.

-E.g. COMP SCI 220: Data Science Programming I – Fall 2024 – B
+Example: Comp Sci 220: Data Science Programming I – Fall 2024 – B